 There are only 8 recipes that you can use to level cooking to 800.
 7 of them comes from cooking discovery, and you need the rank 2 versions because the rank 1 recipes turn grey at 780.
 So, you shouldn't even craft the rank 1 for leveling because you will have to get the rank 2 no matter what, and this way at least you get more food.
 Rank 3 would be the best options, but the chance to get these rank 3 recipes is really low.
-(I have been researching cooking recipes since the expansion started and I still don't have rank 3 from everything, so you can just start leveling with rank 2)

 You can choose from one of these recipes below and pick one of the ingredients to use as research until you get the rank 2 recipe.
 You can get duplicate recipes, therefore it's a good idea to check your workorder often and learn the rank 1 recipe before you finish more work orders, so you have a chance to get rank 2 and not another rank 1.

 List of recipes and the meat/fish needed for research:

 - [Azshari Salad] - Research: [Lean Shank] or [Runescale Koi]